The best imperial rolls (nems) in Montreal

 Restaurant Hoai Huong

-Just steps from Côte-Sainte-Catherine metro, Hoai Huong is a well-established Vietnamese restaurant at the crossroads of Côte-des-Neiges and NDG.
-For over 30 years, the team has been preparing authentic, generous cuisine that highlights Vietnam’s greatest classics: flavourful grilled meats, stir-fried dishes, and well-executed house specialties.
-The atmosphere is friendly, the service warm, and it’s the kind of place where you quickly feel at home.
-The imperial rolls are among the best in the neighbourhood — ideally enjoyed with a good bottle of wine, since the restaurant operates on a BYOW basis.
+Just steps from the Côte-Sainte-Catherine metro station, Hoai Huong is a well-established Vietnamese restaurant located at the crossroads of Côte-des-Neiges and NDG.
+For over 30 years, the team has been preparing authentic, generous cuisine that showcases Vietnam’s great classics: flavourful grilled dishes, stir-fries, and consistently well-executed house specialties.
+The atmosphere is friendly, the service warm — you quickly feel right at home — and the imperial rolls are among the best in the neighbourhood.

 5485 Avenue Victoria